yongqin123/GuessTheCountryAndroid/README.md

 <h1>Guess The Country Android</h1>

 <p>
-  This Application is developed using Android Studio Otter 2025.2.1.8.
+  This application is developed using Android Studio Otter 2025.2.1.8.<br>
+  This application is activity based, whereby each activity is derived from the ComponentActivity class.
 </p>

 <table>